Get a free, no obligation personal loan quote with rates as low as 9.99%

 Are Lemon Cars Covered Under My Warranty Or Insurance Policy?

 If the necessary repairs aren’t too pricey or extensive, you may be wondering whether a simple warranty or insurance claim would at least provide some financial relief.
-Note that even if you qualify, in both cases, you may have to deal with some costs when it comes to towing or your own transportation while your vehicle is being fixed.
+Note that even if you qualify, you may have to deal with some costs when it comes to towing or your own transportation while your vehicle is being fixed.

 Will Your Warranty Cover A Lemon Car’s Repairs/Maintenance?

 Typically, a good warranty will cover most factory or dealership-related defects, as well as any labour needed.
 Then again, warranties can be limited to a certain distance you put on the car and may not cover basic wear and tear, vehicles that are beyond a specific age (sometimes older than 10 years) or mileage (usually over 150,000 – 200,000 km).
-Be sure to check your warranty’s terms and conditions before you buy any car
+Be sure to check your warranty’s terms and conditions before you buy any car.

 Will Your Insurance Cover A Lemon Car’s Repairs/Maintenance?